 Why does a private fertility clinic that is dedicated to its mission of helping patients have a family also take the time, effort and expense of doing research?
 The answer is multifold :

 - The wealth of clinical success at Shady Grove Fertility, and our size as the largest clinic in the country, gives us the ability to gain insight into the best fertility practices in a few months of patient care that may take many other clinics, or even groups of clinics, years to gather.
 We take this responsibility to ‘give back’ to our field seriously for the benefit of all patients, not just our own.
-In addition, this constant review and analysis of our practices and protocols and methods keeps us innovating on your behalf.
+In addition, this constant review and analysis of our practices, protocols, and methods keeps us innovating on your behalf.

 - The trials in which pharmaceutical companies seek our participation give us early access to some of the newest medications and treatment protocols.
 They also allow volunteers for these trials to take advantage of lower cost for IVF cycles and / or drugs in these sponsored trials.